San Juan Island Boating

 Quick tips for boating trips:

-- Take a wearable PFD and wear it
+- Take a wearable PFD (i.e., a personal flotation device) and wear it.

-- Practice at least once jumping off the boat to the dock to secure the lines (when docking) so the vacation isn't your first time having to do it (this is to avoid looking like a novice nerd at the docks when your boat cruises in; and also for safety)
+- Practice at least once jumping off the boat to the dock to secure the lines (when docking) so the vacation isn't your first time doing it (this is both for safety and to avoid looking like a novice at the docks when your boat cruises in).

-- If you're not the skipper, be a great crew member by being alert for his/her instructions and thinking ahead to anticipate problems and needs
+- If you're not the skipper, be a great crew member by being alert for instructions and thinking ahead to anticipate problems and needs.